 Revived in 2003, state Ideology Departments are sometimes also involved in the close monitoring of religious communities.
-In 2005/6 local ideology officials broke up a seminar on family life led by a Baptist and threatened a Russian Orthodox Church Abroad priest with two weeks' imprisonment or a large fine for "illegal religious activity".
+In 2005/6 local ideology officials broke up a seminar on family life led by a Baptist and threatened a priest of the Russian Orthodox Church Outside Russia (ROCOR) which is not part of the Moscow Patriarchate with two weeks' imprisonment or a large fine for "illegal religious activity".

 As state pressure steadily mounts, however, Forum 18 observes that religious believers are increasingly putting aside their confessional differences in organised resistance.
 Most recently, a variety of Protestant churches joined in support of New Life Church's hunger-strike in defence of its property.
 Catholics in the town of Grodno [Hrodna], who also prayed for New Life, drew on that community's example in turn by declaring their own hunger-strike for permission to build a new church.